Gkhadharbee/AWS_Projects/README.md

    ```bash
    vim prod_kp
    ```
-   c.
+   b.
 Give the read permission to that pem file.
 Like,

    ```bash
    chmod 400 prod_kp